 If you plan to refinance Parent Plus student loans into your name alone, you need to plan on working for another 10 years.
 Your 50s and 60s are prime years for deferring money for retirement.
-It’s very likely that you’ll be in a lower income tax bracket once you quit working.
+You’ll likely be in a lower income tax bracket once you quit working.

-Furthermore, you can make $6,500 catch-up contributions to 401k and 403b accounts for 2020 and 2021.
-This is in addition to your annual contribution limit of $19,500, which means your max retirement contribution to an employer account is increased all the way to $26,000.
+Furthermore, you can make $7,500 catch-up contributions to 401k and 403b accounts (as of 2023).
+This is in addition to your annual contribution limit of $22,500.
+This means your max retirement contribution to an employer account is increased to $30,000.
 If you’re married, multiply that number by two for the total contribution you could make together.

-For example, a parent with $30,000 of Parent Plus loans could refinance that amount to a 3.5% interest rate and pay $546 a month to have it all done within five years.
-That kind of payment is very doable if your child’s loan is a low to mid five figure balance.
+For example, a parent with $40,000 of Parent Plus loans could refinance that amount to a 4.66% fixed interest rate and pay $749 a month to have it all done within five years.
+That kind of payment is very doable if your child’s loan is a low to mid-five figure balance.

 For a loan balance below $50,000, refinancing is usually the way to go.
 However, when you have more than that, the math gets much more challenging.

 You should not refinance Parent Plus student loans if you’re planning to use Social Security for most of your retirement income.
 As we’ll see later, the math just doesn’t make sense.

 3. Refinancing Parent Plus Loans into your child’s name only

 This is a very popular option with families who had to take out loans for multiple kids for school.
 To transfer a Parent PLUS loan to a student or recent grad, you can refinance the debt into the child’s name.
-It’s far superior than just having your kid write a check to you for the monthly payment.
+It's far superior to just having your kid write a check to you for the monthly payment.